robolab-pavia/slr-kit/slrkit_projects.md

     python3 slrkit.py journals {extract, filter}

+If the `journals` command is invoked without a sub-command, the `extract` sub-command is run.

 #### journals extract
 The `extract` sub-command produces a list in the format used by `FAWOC`.
 The structure is the following: